gaillysu/nevo-android/README.md

 So no variable should ever be null.
 Except inside an Optional.

-Since android doesn't have optionals, use the following class :
+Since android doesn't have optionals, use the following class (I add it to most projects usually) :

 /**
  * Concept stolen from Java 8, it is a convenience method to warn that this object of type T can be null